Read Today’s Text: Psalm 27:1-14

 God Strengthens Your Heart

-David’s encouragement comes with a promise.God will strengthen the heart of those who courageously trust in Him.
+David’s encouragement contains a promise.God will strengthen the heart of those who courageously trust in Him.

 The Hebrew word translated “heart” speaks of the inner man or the whole person—mind, emotion and will.
 Those trusting God in difficult or challenging circumstances can count on Him to provide added strength needed to persevere to the end.

-In the previous verse, he says as much: I would have lost heart, unless I had believed that I would see the goodness of the Lord in the land of the living (v.
+In the previous verse, he says as much: “I would have lost heart, unless I had believed that I would see the goodness of the Lord in the land of the living” (v.
 13).
-While David was convinced God had chosen him to be king over Israel, he was also certain that the adversity was temporary and God would bring him through.
+While David was convinced God had chosen him to be king of Israel, he was also certain that his situation was temporary and God would bring him through.

 We all face uncertainty, adversity and seemingly unfair circumstances at one time or another in life.
-Regardless of the particulars, the choice is the same and David’s advice is relevant some three millennia later: wait on the Lord.
+Regardless of the particulars, the choice is the same and David’s advice is relevant some three millennia later.
+Wait on the Lord.
 Waiting on the Lord is so important that David reiterates his admonition in the last line of the psalm, “Wait, I say, on the Lord!” (v.
 14).

 Whatever decisions you face this week, determine to be courageous.God will bless you for waiting on Him and will provide all the strength you need to overcome your circumstances and ultimately reach the place of His promised blessing.